 John also provided corporate communications and media relations work to numerous organizations, ranging from nonprofit and educational firms to Fortune 500 companies such as The Charles Schwab Corporation and Pacific Gas & Electric.

-A lifelong outdoorsman, John is a correspondent for the Paddling Adventures Radio podcast and the former associate editor of American Motorcyclist magazine.
+A lifelong outdoorsman, John is a certified Wilderness First Responder.
+He also is a correspondent for the Paddling Adventures Radio podcast and the former associate editor of American Motorcyclist magazine.
 He is passionate about adventure travel, and feels outrageously lucky to have backpacked, camped, paddled, bicycled, motorcycled, snow-shoed, or gone cross-country skiing or scuba diving on five continents.
-John frequently speaks at leading outdoors shows, such as Rutabaga’s Canoecopia, the Quiet Adventures Symposium, Toronto’s Outdoor Adventure Show, and Midwest Mountaineering’s Outdoor Adventure Expos.
+John frequently speaks (and preaches outdoors safety) at leading outdoors shows, such as Rutabaga’s Canoecopia, the Quiet Adventures Symposium, Toronto’s Outdoor Adventure Show, and Midwest Mountaineering’s Outdoor Adventure Expos.

 John earned a Master of Arts degree in political science from Northern Illinois University, outside of Chicago.
 He taught social studies at the high school level for nearly a decade and served as a faculty advisor for the Key Club, the Kiwanis-based student service organization.
 During that time, John also created a series of school fundraisers from Boston to Honolulu that raised money for South African students and homeless children.